-Though this fruit is mostly eaten fresh, there are various desserts made with this.
-This is because during its season, there are so many fruits in the trees.
+Though jackfruit is mostly eaten fresh, there are various desserts made with this.
+This is because during its season, there are so many fruits on the trees.
 Most houses have a jackfruit tree in their backyard.
 It is not possible to eat all of them.
 Our great grandmothers found ways to make preserves with this fruit which stays good for up to a year.
 Throughout the year, this preserve is used to make various dishes like chakka pradhaman, chakka ada, chakka appam etc.

 How to choose Jackfruit?

 When buying jackfruit, first check its skin color.
 The jackfruit which has yellowish green skin and has some brown patches are ripe rather than ones which have dark green skin.
 The ripe ones give out a strong fragrance.
 When you tap with your fingers, it sounds kind of hollow.
 The spines on the outside are spread apart.
 Finally when you press with your hands, it should not be very hard.
 At the same time, if it is too soft, it indicates that the fruits is rotting.
 You should be able to slightly press it in.

 Video Instruction for Cutting Jackfruit

 Usually jackfruits that are fully ripe will not have any sap in it.
 Most times, it may have little sap that can be very sticky.
 If you have latex gloves, you can wear it before cutting the jackfruit.
 Also, it is a good idea to apply some oil to your knife before cutting.